Billybobbonnet/Billybobbonnet/README.md

 - MongoDB/NoSQL databases
 - And the best frontend tech depending on the task at hand, only with Vue: SSR, SSG, SPA, hybrid (SSG + Edge SSR generation)

-Here are some of the publicly available websites I designed recently:
+Here are some of the publicly available websites I created recently:
 - https://wprn.org/
 - https://www.positive-future.org/fr/
 - https://www.intercontinental-academia.org/